-Valid means to achieve a public interest purpose should apply only in network regions where problems are demonstrable.175 This scope will vary by the type of problem and the purpose, as well as the underlying access technology.
+Valid means to achieve a public interest purpose should apply only in network regions where problems are demonstrable.171 This scope will vary by the type of problem and the purpose, as well as the underlying access technology.
 For example, congestion is typically a localized phenomenon that occurs at one or more points in the network where utilization is high.
 Often, particularly in shared last-mile access networks, the high utilization is present at the first aggregation point of users -- the node in a cable system, the central office or remote terminal in copper or fiber-to-the-home networks, the cellular tower in mobile wireless networks, and the satellite for satellite connections.
-Utilization thresholds can be (and likely are) measured for each of these points in a network; if a network management practice, ostensibly intended to manage congestion, applies at nodes, central offices, or other locations where utilization thresholds are extremely low, even if it also (legitimately) applies to other nodes, central offices, or other locations where utilization is high, then the practice does not use a valid means.
+Utilization thresholds can be (and likely are) measured for each of these points in a network; if a network management practice, ostensibly intended to manage congestion, applies at nodes, central offices, or other locations where utilization is high, then the practice does not use a valid means.

-The Commission faced this question in the Comcast Order.176 Filings in the proceeding demonstrated that Comcast's BitTorrent blocking took place through a portion of Comcast's network greatly exceeding a single node.177 The Commission found that the broad scope of Comcast's practice "does not appear to target only those neighborhoods that have congested nodes," and identified this as one of three ways in which Comcast's methods were overbroad and thus not reasonable.178 The practices adopted by Comcast following the order, however, are geographically focused -- they apply only in those nodes where utilization exceeds a high, predetermined threshold, and not in other, uncongested nodes.179
+The Commission faced this question in the Comcast Order.172 Filings in the proceeding demonstrated that Comcast's BitTorrent blocking took place through a portion of Comcast's network greatly exceeding a single node.173 The Commission found that the broad scope of Comcast's practice "does not appear to target only those neighborhoods that have congested nodes," and identified this as one of three ways in which Comcast's methods were overbroad and thus not reasonable.174 The practices adopted by Comcast following the order, however, are geographically focused -- they apply only in those nodes where utilization exceeds a high, predetermined threshold, and not in other, uncongested nodes.175